 The construction of the $K$-rationalisation of an agrarian map $\ZZ G\to D$ of course depends on a choice of a set-theoretic section of the projection $G\to G/K$, which we will assume to be fixed once and for all for any group $G$ being considered.
 By \cref{lemm:agrarian:equivariant_embedding}, at least the target skew field of the $K$-rationalisation is independent of this choice up to isomorphism.

 Also note that the $K$-rationalisation of an agrarian embedding is again an embedding.

 The typical situation in which we consider the $K$-rationalisation of a given agrarian map is that where $K$ is the kernel of the projection of $G$ onto the free part of its abelianisation. \begin{defi} Let $G$ be a finitely generated group and let $\alpha\colon \ZZ G\to D$ be an agrarian map for $G$.
 Denote the free part of the abelianisation of $G$ by $H$ and the kernel of the canonical projection of $G$ onto $H$ by $K$.
 For this particular choice of $K$, we simply call the $K$-rationalisation of $\alpha$ the \emph{rationalisation}.

-If an agrarian map is the rationalisation of an agrarian map for $G$, we call it \emph{rational}. \end{defi} The term \emph{rational} is chosen to indicate that the target of a rational agrarian map should be viewed as a skew field of rational functions in finitely many variables with coefficients in a skew field.
+An agrarian map $\beta \colon \ZZ G \to E$ will be called \emph{rational} if there exists a skew field embedding $\iota \colon E \to F$ such that $\iota \circ \beta$ is the rationalisation of $\beta$. \end{defi} The term \emph{rational} is chosen to indicate that the target of a rational agrarian map should be viewed as a skew field of rational functions in finitely many variables with coefficients in a skew field.
 While the special structure of rational functions is crucial for the development of the theory of agrarian invariants, the specific choice of the skew field of coefficients is mostly immaterial.